pepemongiovi/simple-bank-api/README.md

 # Simple Bank API

-A simple bank api made with NodeJS using Typescript.
+A simple bank api made with NodeJS using Typescript, Docker and Redis for rate limiting.

 ## Prerequisites